Mansur05/all-tilda-sites/README.md

 If you want to update:
 - git clone
 - php parse.php
-then open index.html in ur browser
+- open index.html in ur browser